ConvertKit Pricing 2025: The Ultimate Guide That Saves Beginners $1,440/Year

 - This saves $50-$238 per year depending on your plan

-Step 4: Leverage the Migration Bonus
+Step 4: Leverage The Migration Bonus

 ConvertKit migrates your list free from most providers.
 Use this to negotiate: